 This policy is to ensure that Platt College does not discriminate against any applicant or student based on disability.
-The purpose of this Policy is to set forth Platt College's policy against discrimination (including harassment) on the basis of disability, to set reasonable standards for documentation of a disability, to outline reasonable procedures for requesting academic accommodations, to provide for an interactive process for determining appropriate academic accommodations, to disability services, and to identify the campus Section 504 coordinator with responsibility for campus compliance with Section 504.
+The purpose of this Policy is to set forth Platt College's policy against discrimination (including harassment) on the basis of disability, to set reasonable standards for documentation of a disability, to outline reasonable procedures for requesting academic accommodations, to provide for an interactive process for determining appropriate academic accommodations, to specify procedures for appealing determinations related to disability services, and to identify the campus Section 504 coordinator with responsibility for campus compliance with Section 504.